 Bedridden building occupants in hospitals and nursing homes who are not able to rescue themselves in case of a fire emergency require assistance during an evacuation.
-A building emergency team usually fulfils this function and will have to remove the occupants from the room.
+A building emergency team is usually fulfils this function and will have to remove the occupants from the room.
 The speed at which such an evacuation is conducted however is unknown.
-Experiments in practice were conducted in hospitals to obtain insight in the evacuation speed and absolute evacuation times required.
-Furthermore, a simulation was conducted to obtain values on the available safe egress time.
+Experiment in practice were conducted in hospitals and nursing homes to obtain insight on the evacuation speed and absolute evacuation times required.
+Furthermore, a simulation was conducted of a hospital to obtain values on the available safe egress time.
 Comparing the experimental results with the simulation results indicates that a safe evacuation strongly depends on the arrival time of the building emergency team at the room in question.
-Furthermore the experiments show that many of the people who conducted the evacuations were insufficiently trained for this.
+Furthermore the experiments showed that many of the people who conducted the evacuations were insufficiently trained for this.